Cookie Consent Integration with Shopify

 Cookie Banner UI

-If the end user doesn’t interact with and dismiss the OneTrust Cookie Banner (if applicable) in the Storefront pages, a Cookie Banner UI will appear in the Checkout page.
+If the end user does not interact with and dismisses the OneTrust Cookie Banner (if applicable) in the Storefront pages, a Cookie Banner UI will appear in the Checkout page.
 Because JavaScript cannot be evaluated here, the Cookie Banner UI will be rendered with Shopify’s UI library/components but the content is seeded from your configurations in OneTrust.
-Due to Shopify’s UI library, some stylings set in your template (such as button colors) may not translate over as it’s not supported.
+Due to Shopify’s UI library, some stylings set in your template (such as button colors) may not translate over as it is not supported.
 If the user interacts with and dismisses the Cookie Banner UI, their consent will be persisted back to the Storefront pages.

 HTML elements are not interpreted by Shopify's UI library so if you have any inline HTML tags in your OneTrust template's title or description, it'll be rendered as plain text.